Lacombe, Alberta: Education

 Lacombe's Seventh-day Adventist university, Burman University (formerly Canadian University College), was established near Lacombe in 1909 and continues to operate today.
 It and the former Hamlet of College Heights were annexed by Lacombe in 2000.

 Lacombe is home to many public schools within the Wolf Creek Public School Division, including École Secondaire Lacombe Composite High School – a Grade 10-12 school with approximately 800 students that recently underwent extensive renovations completed in 2009.
 Other public schools include École J.S.
-McCormick School (K-3), École Lacombe Upper Elementary School (4-6), Terrace Ridge School (K-7), École Lacombe Junior High School (7-9), and Lacombe Outreach School.
+McCormick School (K-3), École Lacombe Upper Elementary School (4-6), Terrace Ridge School (K-7), École Lacombe Junior High School (7-9), Father Lacombe Catholic School (K-9), and Lacombe Outreach School.

-Lacombe's private schools include Lacombe Christian School (Preschool-Grade 9) and it has two campuses one for pre-2 and the other side from 3-9, Central Alberta Christian High School (10-12), College Heights Christian School (K-9) and Parkview Adventist Academy (10-12), as well as Father Lacombe Catholic School (K-9).
+Lacombe's private schools include Lacombe Christian School (Preschool-Grade 9) and it has two campuses one for pre-2 and the other side from 3–9, Central Alberta Christian High School (10-12), College Heights Christian School (K-9) and Parkview Adventist Academy (10-12).

 Architecture

-Several times, the main street of this community has been used in films, since it was remodelled to resemble a town in the early 1900s.
+Several times, the main street of this community has been used in films, since it was remodeled to resemble a town in the early 1900s.
 Lacombe's Main Street is lined with restored Edwardian buildings in the downtown.
 Most prominent of these is the Flatiron Building which today houses the Flatiron Museum and Interpretive Centre.
-The downtown area also has the oldest operating blacksmith shop, which is now the Lacombe Blacksmith Shop Museum and the Michener House Museum and Archives, which is the oldest remaining building in Lacombe as well as the birthplace of the Rt.
+Downtown Lacombe is also home to the Lacombe Blacksmith Shop Museum, which claims to be "the oldest operating blacksmith shop in Alberta".
+Lacombe's oldest building, the Michener House Museum and Archives, was constructed in 1894.
+In addition to being Lacombe's oldest building, the Michener house served as the birthplace of the Rt.
 Hon.
-Roland Michener, Canada's Governor General from 1967–1974.
+Roland Michener, Canada's Governor General from 1967 to 1974.